-Student conduct records are maintained by the university for seven (7) full conduct years from the time of the completion of the conduct process for a student's most recent offense.
-Student conduct records older than seven (7) full conduct years will be destroyed on an annual basis, with the exception of records that indicate a university expulsion or university housing expulsion was imposed.
+Disciplinary records are maintained by the University for seven (7) full conduct years from the time of the completion of the conduct process for a student's most recent offense.
+Disciplinary records older than seven (7) full conduct years will be destroyed on an annual basis, with the exception of records that indicate a University expulsion or University housing expulsion was imposed.
 Records that indicate such impositions will be maintained indefinitely.
 For the purposes of this section, a conduct year is defined as starting August 1 and ending on July 31 of the subsequent calendar year.